Netflix blames weak U.S subscriber adds on new chip-based cards

 Internationally, Netflix added 2.74 million subscribers, compared with its projection of 2.40 million.

-Netflix, which is also battling competition from streaming services such as Amazon.com Inc’s Prime Video service and Hulu, has been aggressively building its overseas presence.
+Netflix, which is also battling intense competition from other streaming services such as Amazon.com Inc’s Prime Video service and Hulu, has been aggressively building its overseas presence.

 The company said it was in the “early stages” of its China entry and said it was “still learning a lot”.